-(Pocket-lint) - They can be the toughest people to shop for, or the easiest – it's just about knowing what dads like.
+(Pocket-lint) - As Chritmas gets closer, a familiar challenge arises - buying your dad a gift.
+They can be the toughest people to shop for, or the easiest – it's just about knowing what dads like.
 But if your parents are anything like ours, gadgets are usually a good bet.

-Our pick of the best Fathers Day gifts 2020
+Our pick of the best Christmas gifts for Dads 2020

 We can't be the only ones fighting to make sure that our parents stay active and fit, no matter how old or young they are.
 Healthy habits are pretty much priceless, and Fitbit's been in the business of encouraging and tracking them for some time.

-The Versa 2 is its latest smartwatch and combines a range of fitness tracking features with smartwatch functions and even packs in Amazon's Alexa voice assistant.
-That's a compelling package and makes for a great gift.
-Plus, with a range of colours available, you can choose a model that best suits your dad's style.
+The Versa 3 is one of its latest smartwatches, and combines a range of fitness tracking features with smartwatch functions and even packs in Amazon's Alexa voice assistant.
+That's a compelling package, and makes for a great gift.
+Plus, with a range of colors available, you can choose a model that best suits your dad's style.

 Hubsan X4 H107D FPV